People requiring assistance

 How do I get a PEEP?

-If you need assistance evacuating a building, even if this is only on a temporary basis, then you need to bring this to the attention of your line manager or academic supervisor.
-Your line manager/academic supervisor is responsible for working with you to complete your PEEP.
+Your line manager/academic supervisor/resident manager is responsible for working with you to complete your PEEP.
 You do not need to reveal any personal medical information but we may ask you to discuss in detail your ability to evacuate a building in order to plan appropriate assistance.

 Step 1

-Student/employee informs line manager/academic supervisor of their requirement for assistance to evacuate a building in the event of an emergency
+Student/employee informs line manager/academic supervisor of their requirement for assistance to evacuate a building in the event of an emergency.

 Step 2

-Line manager/academic supervisor meets with the student/employee to discuss their requirements and completes a PEEP Assessment form (below) to obtain the relevant information
+Line manager/academic supervisor meets with the student/employee to discuss their requirements and completes a PEEP Assessment form (below) to obtain the relevant information.

 Step 3

 Line manager/academic supervisor prepares the PEEP (Template and examples below).
-Health, Safety and Wellbeing team is available for support and advice if required
+Health, Safety and Wellbeing team is available for support and advice if required.

 Step 4

-Line manager/academic supervisor meets with the student/employee to discuss and agree the PEEP
+Line manager/academic supervisor meets with the student/employee to discuss and agree the PEEP.

 Step 5